Yan Morvan: Biography

 In February 1978, he joined the teams of French magazine Paris Match, then Figaro Magazine, followed by the Gamma agency in 1979 and Sipa between 1980 and 1988.

 1980s

 Alternating press reports and long formats coverage, Yan Morvan found himself in London with the rise of the Punk movement in 1980.
 He then left for Bangkok photographing the Cambodian refugees fleeing the Khmer there.
 Yan and his camera witnessed the sexual slavery of Thai peasants.
 The subsequent report appeared in Photo magazine.

-In July 1980, he joined the Sipa Agency team, gradually asserting himself through a few subjects: Turkey, the Iran-Iraq war, the North Irish conflict as well as Lady Diana's wedding.
+In July 1980, he joined the Sipa Agency team, gradually asserting himself through a few subjects: Turkey, the Iran-Iraq war, the Northern Irish conflict as well as Lady Diana's wedding.